enterspeedhq/enterspeed-docs/docs/key-concepts/redirects.md

 When changing the url of a page in a CMS or moving a product to another category, you often want to have that old url redirected to the new url.

 In Enterspeed you can ingest incoming redirects on your source entities.
-You do that by using the `X-Enterspeed-Redirects` header in your ingest request as described in the [API documentation](/api#tag/Ingest/operation/saveEntity).
+You do that by using the `X-Enterspeed-Redirects` header in your ingest request or as part of the object in the root property called `redirects` as described in the [API documentation](/api#tag/Ingest/operation/saveEntity).

 Once ingested you can see the redirects on the source entity in the Enterspeed app.